MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 To load packages containing Q# code, use the [`qsharp.packages` API](https://docs.microsoft.com/python/qsharp/qsharp.packages.packages).

-To load required external packages or Q# projects during the `import qsharp` command, ensure that the notebook folder contains a a `.csproj` file which references `Microsoft.Quantum.Sdk`.
+To load required external packages or Q# projects during the `import qsharp` command, ensure that the folder with the Python script contains a `.csproj` file which references `Microsoft.Quantum.Sdk`.
 In that `.csproj`, add the property `<IQSharpLoadAutomatically>true</IQSharpLoadAutomatically>` to the `<PropertyGroup>`.
 This will instruct IQ# to recursively load any `ProjectReference` or `PackageReference` items found in that `.csproj` during the `import qsharp` command.